From Fibers to Cells: Fourier-Based Registration Enables Virtual Cresyl Violet Staining From 3D Polarized Light Imaging: Introduction

 \section{Introduction}

 To understand the organizational principles of the brain, complementary imaging techniques are used to highlight different aspects of brain architecture.
 Two important aspects of the microstructural organization are fiber- and cytoarchitecture \cite{nieuwenhuys2013, amunts2015}.
 While cytoarchitecture encompasses the spatial distribution and shape of cell bodies in the cerebral cortex and subcortical nuclei, fiber architecture refers to the course and composition of nerve fibers.
 However, cytoarchitecture and fiber-architecture are usually studied using different staining protocols, applied in different sections.
-Only a few protocols are available to combine cyto- and fiber staining in a single protocol, e.g., Luxol fast blue \cite{kluver1953}, Bielschowsky \cite{bielschowsky1904} or the triple staining by Novotny \cite{novotny1977} and Nowotny (2009).
-While they allow visualizing cell bodies and fibers in one and the same section, they do not allow the tracing of axons and fiber bundles over long distances.
+Only a few protocols are available to combine cyto- and fiber staining in a single protocol, e.g., Luxol fast blue \cite{kluver1953}, Bielschowsky \cite{bielschowsky1904} or the triple staining by Novotny \cite{novotny1977}.
+While they allow visualizing cell bodies and fibers in one and the same section, they lack information about 3D fiber orientations.
+As a result, they do not support the tracing of axons and fiber bundles over long distances.

 3D-Polarized Light Imaging (\mpli) addresses this limitation.
-It is a microscopic imaging technique for evaluating the three-dimensional orientation of myelinated nerve fibers in entire, unstained histological brain sections \cite{axer2022, axer2011a, axer2011}.
+It is a microscopic imaging technique for evaluating the three-dimensional orientation of myelinated nerve fibers in entire, unstained histological brain sections \cite{axer2022, axer2011, axer2011a}.
 The technique can achieve an in-plane resolution of \mmu{1.3}, capturing structures at the level of individual fibers and small fiber bundles. \mpli has been used to gain insights into the architecture of nerve fibers in different brain regions, such as the human hippocampus \cite{zeineh2017}, the sagittal stratum \cite{caspers2022} and the vervet monkey visual system \cite{takemura2020}.
-In addition, 3D-PLI has been used to validate fiber tractography algorithms and the interpretation of DW-MRI \cite{caspers2019}. \mpli potentially allows joint imaging of fiber tracts and neuronal cell bodies \cite{zeineh2017} due to scattering effects affecting light transmittance \cite{menzel2020}.
+In addition, 3D-PLI has been used to validate fiber tractography algorithms and the interpretation of DW-MRI \cite{caspers2019}. \mpli potentially allows joint imaging of fiber tracts and neuronal cell bodies \cite{zeineh2017} due to diffraction patterns, differences in the density of birefringent material, and locally variable attenuation.
 However, this possibility has not yet been validated.